zachvalenta/mdn-scrape/README.md

 # how to run?

-shorter answer: `make help` 🙂
+short answer: `make help` 🙂

-longer answer
+long answer

 * __UI__: all you'll need is a browser, just use `make search` (swap in `xdg-open` if you're running Linux)
 * __backend__: you'll need